-Fleisher/Ollman has participated in a variety of art fairs, including Art Basel, Art Chicago, Köln Art Fair, Intuit Fair, The American Antiques Show (New York), ScopeLondon, ScopeMiami and The Armory Modern.
+Fleisher/Ollman has participated in a variety of art fairs, including The Armory Show, Art Basel (Basel), Expo Chicago, Frieze New York, Köln Art Fair, Independent New York, and The Outsider Fair (New York and Paris).

 The Gallery has contributed toward building comprehensive self-taught collections at the Philadelphia Museum of Art; the High Museum, Atlanta, GA; the National Museum of American Art, Washington, DC; and the Milwaukee Museum of Art.
 We have also been involved in the acquisition of works by the Museum of Modern Art, NY; the Metropolitan Museum of Art, NY; the American Folk Art Museum, NY; the Pennsylvania Academy of Fine Arts; and the Art Institute of Chicago, among others.